mjbright/futurelearn-dl/README.md

 Currently succeeds to obtain authenticity_token and to login using this token.

+## TEST_futurelearn-dl.py.sh:

+This is simply a template for calling futurelearn-dl.py.

+Put your email, password and course_id as arguments within this file

 ## futurelearn-dl.sh:

 **NOTE:** This does not work, it's a horrible hack,